Do you know what the worst feeling in the world is?

 Here are a few things to think about.

-“If he/she really cared, then they would know what I need.”
+“If he really cared, then he would know what I need.”

 That’s not always true.